Creating a Parenting Preparation Checklist

-First-time parents often struggle with the challenge of getting prepared for the task.
+First-time parents often struggle with the challenge of preparing for the responsibilities that come with parenthood.
 Talking with other parents can help.
-They can recommend support services including child care, medical care, products to use, and parenting strategies.
-They can give you many useful tips that you might otherwise overlook.
+They can recommend support services including childcare, medical care, products to use and parenting strategies.
+They can also give you many useful tips that you might otherwise overlook.

-Take Parenting Classes: Parenting classes can teach you the basics about baby and child care, discipline and family relationships.
+Take Parenting Classes: Parenting classes can teach you the basics about childcare, discipline, and family relationships.

-Get the Essentials: There are countless baby products in the marketplace but only a few that are essential for the time when you bring your baby home.
+Get the Essentials: There are countless baby products in the marketplace, but only a few are essential for when you bring your baby home.

-Don’t feel the need to rush out and get everything.
+Don’t feel the need to rush out and get everything all at once.
 However, it is good to be prepared.

 Here is a list of things that are usually considered more essential: